gabrielboisvert/DriftRocket/README.md

 # DriftRocket

-First unity game as student in team of 3, with 2 game Designer, in 4 weeks
+First unity game as student in team of 3, with 2 game Designers, in 4 weeks

 ![alt text](https://github.com/gabrielboisvert/DriftRocket/tree/main/ScreenShot/MainMenu.PNG)

 # Full support of ps4 and ps5 controller
-- gyroscope
+- Gyroscope
-- accelerator
+- Acceleration
-- touch pad
+- Touch Pad
-- microphone
+- Microphone

 # Challenge
 In order to make the gyroscope and touch pad usable in unity, I had to override the basic input system of unity and create my own interface.
-Base on a shema explaning the bit order and size of each button, I successfully extract the data from the controller.
+Based on a shema explaning the bit order and size of each button, I successfully extract the data from the controller.

 ![alt text](https://github.com/gabrielboisvert/DriftRocket/tree/main/ScreenShot/Data.PNG)